 Is E6000 Waterproof?

-E6000 is not only waterproof, it’s VERY waterproof.
+E6000 is not only waterproof, but it’s also VERY waterproof.

-Many adhesives companies claim their glues are suitable for outdoors and indoors use, but in the fine print you will learn they are not recommended for constant contact with water.
+Many adhesives companies claim their glues are suitable for outdoor and indoor use, but in the fine print you will learn they are not recommended for constant contact with water.

 With E6000, you could leave this stuff at the bottom of the ocean for 10 years and it would still hold strong.

 E6000 is 100% completely waterproof, flexible, and heat resistant (both extreme cold and extreme heat).